TELEHEALTH

 Telemedicine

 Teletherapy (via phone, video, or other electronic means) allows care from a distance.
-Here’s what to know:
+Here is what to know:

 Voluntary: You can stop teletherapy at any time without impacting your care.